coff33ninja/webui/README.md

 ## 📋 Requirements

-- Python 3.11 or newer (installer will guide you if missing)
 - Internet connection for first-time setup
+- Git (for cloning the repository)
+- [Python 3.11](https://www.python.org/downloads/release/python-3119/) prefered (installer will guide you if missing)
 - [Ollama](https://ollama.com/) installed and running

 ## 🛠️ For Developers